SebastianSkriver/Stock-Tracker/readme.txt

 What is this repository?
 Automation of stock tracking.
-Price updates, sell/buy alerts, Social media post autimation
+Price updates, sell/buy alerts, Social media post automation

 Script 1: Stock_tracker_alerts.py
 - Automated bi-daily script that sends email notifications when specific price targets are reached.